MeydaWikaromah/Tugas_Sistem_Operasi/Tugas2_Bab1_ModernOperatingSystem.md

 and getting back the output was often several hours, so a single misplaced comma could cause a compilation to fail, and the programmer to waste half a day.
 Programmers did not like that very much.

-This desire for quick response time paved the way for timesharing, a variant of multiprogramming, in which each user has an online terminal.
+This desire for quick response time paved the way for **timesharing**, a variant of multiprogramming, in which each user has an online terminal.
 In a timesharing system, if 20 users are logged in and 17 of them are thinking or talking or drinking coffee, the CPU can be allocated in turn to the three jobs that want service.
 Since people debugging programs usually issue short commands (e.g., compile a fiv epage procedure†) rather than long ones (e.g., sort a million-record file), the computer can provide fast, interactive service to a number of users and perhaps also work on big batch jobs in the background when the CPU is otherwise idle.
-The first general-purpose timesharing system, CTSS (Compatible Time Sharing System), was developed at M.I.T. on a specially modified 7094 (Corbato´ et al., 1962).
+The first general-purpose timesharing system, **CTSS (Compatible Time Sharing System)**, was developed at M.I.T. on a specially modified 7094 (Corbato´ et al., 1962).
 However, timesharing did not really become popular until the necessary protection hardware became widespread during the third generation.